 Whether the cultivation of this ability should be taught to everyone or some people, in high school or in university, could, I suppose, be debated; but it seems hard to deny that it is in some important sense a fundamental prerequisite to an appreciation of the power and potential of language.
 If I am right that it involves not just knowledge but also understanding, not just hearing and remembering but also formulating and testing, then it is hard to see how it could proceed without give-and-take between student and teacher such as a discussion course allows.
 It then follows that this fundamental ability cannot be cultivated in an on-line class consisting of lectures or stepwise analysis without question time.
 It is true that a gifted lecturer might inflame a student’s interest with a fine discussion of a strongly appealing poem, but that is serendipity—not something on which to hang a curriculum.

 Of course reading and getting poems is one of many fundamental abilities, the cultivation of which should constitute introductory or general courses.
-In any fundamental ability requiring understanding—and I mean here to include more than just reading poems—online or “blended” (!) learning will be not just a bad education but what John Dewey called miseducation.
+In any fundamental ability requiring understanding—and I mean here to include more than just reading poems—online or “blended” (!) learning will be not just a bad education but what John Dewey, in one of his lucid moments, called miseducation.
 If a student ends up listening to twenty lectures on poetry and takes away from them the idea that a poem is an obscure communication that really means what the teacher says in the lecture, something profoundly wrong has happened.
 But how can it be otherwise if the students do not experience reading as at least in part a conversation?

 Two dispiriting developments in California’s system of higher education seem to be working against the acquisition of poetry-reading and other fundamental powers.
 One is the growing appeal of on-line education, which plays to knowledge only and not to understanding.
 The second is the shameful administrative and educational disaster of not having enough places in introductory courses for all the students who want to take them.
 The students, thus deprived and placed on waiting lists for long periods of time, delay their progress through an increasingly expensive education that they are decreasingly able to afford.